About the Program

 Are there scholarships for music education students?

 Yes; music education students are eligible for all music scholarships.
-All music students who participate in the Spartan Marching Band automatically receive $600 a year.
-Also, through the San José Music Project, 10 to 12 fellowships of $4500 each are given yearly to music education students to work in schools surrounding the university.
-Along with this project, a graduate assistantship is awarded to one Master of Arts student in music education to help oversee these fellowships.
+All music students who participate in the Spartan Marching Band are eligible to receive $700 annually.
+Also, through the San José Music Project, a select number of fellowships each are awarded annually to music education students to work in schools surrounding the university.
+Along with this project, competitive graduate assistantships are awarded to Master of Arts students in music education.